Port of Newhaven: Passenger ferries

 P&O Stena Line operated the Dieppe route until 1998, after which Hoverspeed operated the route until 2004.
 Because the French government did not want the route to be lost, they started a new subsidised company named Transmanche Ferries in April 2001.
 After five years of successful service and the arrival of two newbuild ships, the government decided to tender the line in a paid-for concession.
 One of five companies invited to tender for the operation of the service, LD Lines was awarded the contract on 21 December 2006, receiving an annual subsidy of up to €14.6 million.
 LD Lines commenced sailings on the route on 1 May 2007.
 In addition to three round trips between Dieppe and Newhaven, LD Lines started a single round trip per day between Le Havre and Newhaven during high season using the MS Seven Sisters.
 However, in August 2008 they announced that this service would not be continued.
 In 2013 LD Lines was subsumed into DFDS which continued to operate the route as a rolling concession.

 As of October 2022, Transmanche Ferries continues to operate the route as a subsidiary of DFDS, with the contract running until 2027.
 The winter service continues to consist of two sailings each way most days, increased to three between May and the end of September.
 In the high-summer of 2023 the company will operate four crossings a day at weekends, the highest level of service in three decades.

 Industrial operations

 In 2011, Sussex Yachts Limited initiated a scheme to regenerate the East Quay with their yacht refit business, opening Newhaven Boatyard the largest marine refit facility in the South East.
 The project expanded into commercial vessel maintenance and refit in 2012.

-The port is the proposed main landside site for E.ON's development of the offshore Rampion Wind Farm.
+The port is the proposed main land base for E.ON's development of the offshore Rampion Wind Farm.